rotisserie/eris/README.md

 `eris` is concerned with only three different types of errors: root errors, wrap errors, and external errors.
 Root and wrap errors are defined types in this package and all other error types are external or third-party errors.

-Root errors are created via `eris.New` and `eris.Errorf` and are defined as the root cause of an error.
+Root errors are created via `eris.New` and `eris.Errorf`.
 Generally, it's a good idea to maintain a set of root errors that are then wrapped with additional context whenever an error of that type occurs.
 Wrap errors represent a stack of errors that have been wrapped with additional context.
 Unwrapping these errors via `eris.Unwrap` will return the next error in the stack until a root error is reached. `eris.Cause` will also retrieve the root error.

 When external error types are wrapped with additional context, a root error is first created from the original error.
 This creates a stack trace for the error and allows it to function with the rest of the `eris` package.